stevenmz/datasciencecoursera/GettingCleaningData/CourseProject/README.md

 10. Compute the mean of all features for the groups (using aggregate())
 11. Write the tidy data set to disk using write.table.

-** NOTE: the analysis script expects the "UCI HAR Dataset" directory to be in your working directory **

 Along the way, I rm() variables that will no longer be used to save on memory.

 The run_analysis.r script is heavily commented for each step performed.